-- a.
+a.
 All contracts in excess of \$10,000 must address termination for cause and for convenience by the non-Federal entity including the manner by which it will be effected and the basis for settlement.
 See 2 C.F.R.
-Part 200, Appendix II, ¶ B. - b.
-Applicability.
-This requirement applies to all FEMA grant and cooperative agreement programs.
+Part 200, Appendix II, ¶ B.